solidi/writing/09-organize-at-the-whiteboard.md

 Thinking about the question, I looked away from the screen and saw my whiteboard standing before me.
 My head swirled around the posts.
 Tough technical interviews?
 Organization?
 Managing state?
 Collapsing weight?
 Code complexity?
 Perhaps the technical interview whiteboard exercise could prove a salient point of software engineering all along.

-So I solved some problems at the whiteboard, nervously, all by myself.
+So I solved some problems at the whiteboard, confidently, all by myself.

 Rarely at a whiteboard does anyone perform well.
 You have to hold a lot in your head, and demonstrate a didactic process.
-You have to communicate, but how do you communicate while ignoring the screaming voice in your head that says “hurry up!” while moving around enthusiastically?
+You have to communicate, but how do you communicate while ignoring the voice in your head that says “hurry up!” while moving around enthusiastically?

 ## A Better Approach

 At technical companies, there are whiteboard technical interviews.
 A candidate is placed in a room with a whiteboard with an individual who represents the company.
 They ask a question and we are invited to solve the problem.
 Then it’s usually up to the interviewee to drive the problem to a solution.

 This is where my head starts to spin out of control with anxiety and disorganization.
-Trumpets begin to play in my head and my thought process becomes mangled.
+Trumpets begin to play in my mind and my thought process becomes mangled.
 Time speeds up.
 My vision narrows and I become lightheaded.

 Maybe there is a way to slow down, pace, and walk through a process with **organization**.
 Something I’ve never seen before while interviewing candidates over my years, but maybe a process can help ease the nerves and make it an enjoyable experience.
 To start, look at the board, and cut it up into three sections.
 They will be organized.